IamJackReed/psm/docs/scrum(plus).md

 ### Courage

 - The Scrum Team members should have the courage to do the right things and work on tough problems.
-Notes:
+This includes:
 - Courage in not building stuff that nobody wants.
 - Courage in admitting requirements will never be perfect and that no plan can capture reality and complexity.
 - Courage to consider change as a source of inspiration and innovation.